alamedyang/magegamescript-syntax-highlighting/README.md

 # magegamescript-colors README

 Basic syntax coloring for `.mgs` files (for MageGameScript, part of the "DC801 Black Mage Game" project).
+(Internally this is sometimes called "natlang.")

 Written by @alamedyang